A Seeker's Manifesto

 12. I will not ask fellow seekers the same questions over and over again and, instead, will get to know them beyond how many hours they spend meditating each morning and who they have studied with.

-13. I will not turn seeking into a competition, since it is a personal experience.
+13. I will not turn seeking into a competition.

-14. I will not tell people how many times I have done ceremony, because no one cares except me.
+14. I will not tell people how many times I have done ceremony unless they ask.

 15. I will not whine about how seeking was so much better ten years ago, nor will I listen to those who do.

-21. I will go in any direction my heart desires and follow my seeking wanderlust if so desired.
+20. I will follow my seeking wanderlust if so desired.
 My road is flexible enough to change as I change.